I would like to start with this thesis:

-And really, when we engage with this philosophy of inviting rather than obligating the audience, as well as making the expectations clear from the moment an audience member buys a ticket (let alone walks into your theater), we are discussing the “ethics” even more than “aesthetics” of audience engagement, a term used by Nathan Allen, Artistic Director of The House Theatre of Chicago:
+And really, when we engage with this philosophy of inviting rather than obligating the audience, as well as making the expectations clear from the moment an audience member buys a ticket (let alone walks into your theatre), we are discussing the “ethics” even more than “aesthetics” of audience engagement, a term used by Nathan Allen, Artistic Director of The House Theatre of Chicago:

 At the House, we try to focus on maintaining our ethics, while allowing the aesthetics to remain in constant process. …This idea that if you want a purely passive, or aesthetically set experience you can just go to a movie, there’s the rub.
-When you are at the theater, you are not at a movie.
+When you are at the theatre, you are not at a movie.
 If you want to be left alone, there are plenty of other options out there, but at its root our art form functions to address a moment of social need, the need to be in a room full of people, to share an experience together, at a specific moment in time, in a space where the symbols and aesthetics can be adjusted to address this moment now, and this audience here.
 With this service in mind, you must address the audience.

-A Chicago artist cannot discuss interactive theater without bringing up the Neo-Futurists, founded by Greg Allen.
+A Chicago artist cannot discuss interactive theatre without bringing up the Neo-Futurists, founded by Greg Allen.
 Since 1988 the Neo’s have been producing intensely participatory performance experiences and have developed quite a following.
 It is not unusual to walk by Ashland and Foster late on a Friday, a Saturday, or slightly less late on a Sunday and see a line snaking around the block for their signature Too Much Light Makes The Baby Go Blind, an ever-changing attempt to perform thirty plays in sixty minutes.
 TML has toured nationally and internationally, and it is a rare occurrence to not see an audience member brought up on stage (or sometimes half the audience at once) as part of a short play.

-I do periodically see in other theaters what I refer to as “false audience participation” where an actor “in character” solicits the interaction of an audience member.
+I do periodically see in other theatres what I refer to as “false audience participation” where an actor “in character” solicits the interaction of an audience member.
 The falsity comes from the fact that the two are not on equal footing, one is pretending to be someone else—often somewhere and some-time else—while the other, the audience member, is stuck with the awkward predicament of whether or not to enter into a fabricated reality where they don’t know what to do.
 This often results in a demeaning or condescending role for the audience member.
 Since we are always ourselves on stage and exist in that immediate moment in time and space, we open the door for audience members to join us honestly as themselves.
 No matter what their response, it is right.

 Greg also shared his feelings regarding how to make such work successful, both on-stage and off:

-All theater is immersive, whether we want it to be or not.
-You need to design your audience’s experience from the moment they set foot in your theater door, or, preferably, as they approach it from the street.
+All theatew is immersive, whether we want it to be or not.
+You need to design your audience’s experience from the moment they set foot in your theatre door, or, preferably, as they approach it from the street.
 If that environment is welcoming and warm and egalitarian, then the audience will feel similarly welcomed to be themselves.
 The Neo-Futurist performers literally greet the audience at the door as they enter.
 This immediately breaks down the barriers of who is on stage and who is off.
 Similarly we never hide when we are not on stage.
 We clearly can be seen in the wings or we will often just sit and join you in the audience (if there is an empty seat).
-This all helps to break down the barriers of “audience” and “performer.” ...‘We’re all people in the same room’ is one of our basic credos and it would be rude to ignore those whom we invited to come join our theater party.
+This all helps to break down the barriers of “audience” and “performer.” ...‘We’re all people in the same room’ is one of our basic credos and it would be rude to ignore those whom we invited to come join our theatre party.

 While Greg’s notion of “we’re all people in the same room” may seem to contrast with Halena’s assertion that the audience can never truly have equal power, the key is the act of striving to create equality, the very attempt, in the work itself, to try to break down these barriers and bring people together in an honest moment of community and communication.

 Creating this kind of work is a joy.
 I recently dipped my toe in these waters with an adaptation of Lewis Carroll’s The Hunting of the Snark.
-When creating this piece, Sarah Rose Graber, a collaborator on the show and current Fulbright Scholar studying devised and participatory theater in the United Kingdom, stressed one thing above all: “When interacting with the audience, it must always be an act of celebration, never one of obligation or imposition.”
+When creating this piece, Sarah Rose Graber, a collaborator on the show and current Fulbright Scholar studying devised and participatory theatre in the United Kingdom, stressed one thing above all: “When interacting with the audience, it must always be an act of celebration, never one of obligation or imposition.”

 Celebration became the mantra of the production.
-Watching the faces of kids in the front row light up when high-fiving an actor or hearing them sing along with the performers on stage, gives me renewed faith in the future of the theater.
+Watching the faces of kids in the front row light up when high-fiving an actor or hearing them sing along with the performers on stage, gives me renewed faith in the future of the theatre.
 A dear friend brought his son to the show, and told me the next day that his son declared when he grew up, in addition to being a construction worker, he would perform in Snark.
 This is the potential of participatory performance.